top of page

 2. Nutrition and Supplements

 A diet rich in omega-3 fatty acids, antioxidants, and joint-supporting nutrients played a key role.
-I switched to a high-quality fresh/frozen gently cooked dog food, along with a mix with homemade food.
-Adding supplements like glucosamine and chondroitin, green lipped mussels, muscle building protein, mushrooms and ibuprofen prescribed by her vet support cartilage repair and reduce inflammation.
+I switched to a high-quality fresh/frozen gently cooked dog food, along with a mix of homemade food.
+Adding supplements like glucosamine and chondroitin, green-lipped mussels, muscle-building protein, mushrooms, and ibuprofen prescribed by her vet support cartilage repair and reduce inflammation.

 3. Physical Therapy and Massage

-Regular massages, red light therapy, heating pads began to improve circulation and eased muscle stiffness.
+Regular massages, red light therapy, and heating pads began to improve circulation and ease muscle stiffness.
 I also incorporated simple physical therapy exercises recommended by a canine rehab specialist.
 These included gentle leg stretches and balance activities to enhance coordination.

 4. Comfortable Living Environment

 I made sure Lakota’s resting areas were soft and warm to reduce joint discomfort.
-Non-slip socks for wood floors and the stairs helped prevent slips and falls.
-Supporting her hips when going up stairs offered support.
-Customizing her elbow pads for better fit and comfort, the use of orthotic devices for her legs and hip, compression sleeves offer tremendous support.
+Non-slip socks for wood floors and stairs helped prevent slips and falls.
+Supporting her hips when going up stairs offered additional support.
+Customizing her elbow pads for a better fit and comfort, along with the use of orthotic devices for her legs and hips, and compression sleeves, provided tremendous support.
 Small changes like these made her daily movements safer and less stressful.

 Lakota's Comfort Regimen